 - a copy of an official identity document with a photograph;

 - any other documents justifying the need and/or suitability for a scholarship.

-Participants admitted to attend the 2018 Arbitration Academy will be expected to attend all courses, seminars, and workshops.
+Participants admitted to the 2019 Arbitration Academy will be expected to attend all courses, seminars, and workshops.
 If a participant is absent from three or more courses without acceptable justification they will be precluded from receiving a certificate of participation at the end of the Session.

-Applicants admitted to attend the program consent to have their photograph and curriculum vitae posted on the Academy’s website.
-In addition, all participants in the Academy’s 2018 session consent to have photos or videos taken during the course of the program published on the Academy’s website.
+Applicants admitted to the program consent to have their photograph posted on the Academy’s website.
+In addition, all participants in the Academy’s 2019 session consent to have photos or videos taken during the course of the program published on the Academy’s website.